2021/2022 Bylaws Revision

 ACA Board Chair, Robin Pope, and Executive Director, Beth Spilman, held Member Information Sessions on Friday, October 1, and Tuesday, October 5.
 This is the power point presentation used for these sessions.

-An audio recording of the session is now available.
+An audio recording of the session will be available soon.
 Please note two clarifications to information provided by Beth and Robin:

 Frequently Asked Questions